 Does your hotel have a concierge staff?
 Did they help you make a reservation?
 Or they gave you a great recommendation then we would recommend leaving $5.

-If you were dinning out then we would recommend tipping at least 15%-20% of the total bill before taxes.
-This of course is including alcohol, even an expensive bottle of wine.
+If you were dining out then we would recommend tipping at least 15%-20% of the total bill before taxes.
+This, of course, is including alcohol, even an expensive bottle of wine.

 Bartenders should be left with a 15%-20% of the total bill.
 Leave at least $1 for each beer or wine that you order and $2 for mixed drinks.

 If you tip someone – 100% of the time that person will be more willing to help you out even more!
 The service will just get better for you the more you tip!